-Reporting will be performed on a project by project basis and also in an Annual Monitoring Report to the Board and on a project-by-project basis for larger scale projects.
-Individual reports should be prepared after each project for larger scale projects and/or activities that are completed activity is complete.
-The Annual Monitoring Report will be a synthesis of all vegetation management activities individual monitoring reports over the calendar year, fire event monitoring (if occurred), and reporting on larger-scale, on-going, or cyclical monitoring.
+Reporting will be performed in an Annual Monitoring Report to the Board and on a project-by-project basis for larger scale projects.
+Individual reports should be prepared after for larger scale projects and/or activities that are completed.
+The Annual Monitoring Report will be a synthesis of all vegetation management activities over the calendar year, fire event monitoring (if occurred), and reporting on larger-scale, on-going, or cyclical monitoring.
 Adaptive management recommendations should be made in the Annual Monitoring Report.
-An Annual Monitoring Report template is provided in Appendix G F.
+An Annual Monitoring Report template is provided in Appendix G.